tjleing/boolean-queso-web/README.md

 ## development instructions:
-to build TS into a bundled JS file automatically: `webpack` then just open index.html (need to refresh when code change is made)
+to build TS into a bundled JS file automatically: `webpack` then run a live server (I'm using VS code Live Server extension)

 probably need to do `npm install --save-dev webpack webpack-cli typescript ts-loader` first